The Symptoms of Cervical Spondylosis and Natural Treatments

 Vertebrae are formed by a collection of delicate bones.
 The balance and strength of these bones are directly impacted by bad posture, intense or asymmetrical movements, aging, and arthrosis.

 Below, we’ll tell you more about this musculoskeletal condition and what you can do at home to relieve it.

-Cervical spondylosis: what it is and what it looks like
+Cervical spondylosis: What it is and what it looks like

+As strange as it may seem, cervical spondylosis doesn’t originate in the wearing down of the vertebrae or cartilage in the neck area.
 The root of the problem comes from the degeneration of the inner fibrous membrane of the joints.
 These joints lose elasticity when they lack water to hydrate them and keep them strong and flexible.

-Then, the lack of moisture causes a collapse in the inner part of the joint.
+Then the lack of moisture causes a collapse in the inner part of the joint.
 When pressure builds up, the joints break down and rub against each other.
 Naturally, this causes pain, inflammation, and a stiff neck that sometimes comes with dizziness and nausea.

+At the same time, if the cervical spondylosis becomes chronic, a bump or osteophyte can appear.
 This growth presses on the space where nerves are located, thus intensifying the pain.